Polynomial invariants of classical subgroups of $\operatorname{GL}_{2}$: Conjugation over finite fields: Introduction

 \subsection{Acknowledgements}

 The author thanks Anurag K. Singh for several interesting discussions. \Cref{part:two,part:three} arose out of the natural questions suggested by Karthik Ganapathy, Suhas Gondi, Vaibhav Pandey, Steven Sam, and Ramanujan Srihari; the author thanks them for the same.
+The author is also grateful to the anonymous referee for the numerous suggestions and references to the existing literature.
 This work has greatly benefited from examples computed using the computer algebra system \texttt{Magma}~\Cite{Magma}, the use of which is gratefully acknowledged.